 Therefore, in our eyes, we are the most qualified healthcare professionals that you need to recover from a TMD.
 Best of all our methods and systems of care are non-invasive and non-surgical.
 If you have a painful TMJ, visit any one of the many centers/clinics of Chiropractic Specialty Centers, and you will be in good hands.
 Visit us and see our difference.

-Anatomy of the “Jaw Joint” and How it Impacts the Recovery from a “Temporomandibular Joint Dysfunction.”
+Anatomy of the “Jaw Joint” and How it Impacts the Recovery from a “TMJ Dysfunction.”

 In our center, a non-operative clinical team will see to you and get you back without the need for drugs or surgery.
 Chiropractic care and Physiotherapy have been the most effective therapeutic methods for those who suffer from Jaw Pain.
 In our center, Chiropractors and Physiotherapists work side-by-side, so you get better faster.
 We are the jaw specialists you need in town.
 We can help even if others have failed.
 So, contact one of our centers today.